How to feel less overwhelmed in the midst of a global pandemic

 With the uncertainty of COVID-19, a lot of us are feeling anxious—and rightly so.
 We’re in unprecedented territory, and not knowing what will happen next is unsettling.
-Your nervous system doesn’t have to be an enemy, though, and it can work for you if you understand it, says Rian Doris, chief growth officer of Flow Research Collective, a performance consulting firm.
+Your nervous system doesn’t have to be an enemy, though, and it can work for you if you understand it, says Rian Doris, cofounder of Flow Research Collective, a performance consulting firm.

 “Stress is not a bad thing,” he says.
 “In fact, stress is crucial.
 It allows your muscles to grow and your immune system to become stronger.
 It also allows us to learn.
 What’s damaging is chronic stress that is persistent to a high degree.”